 Moving is stressful enough as it is for people, so imagine the kind of strain it can put on your dog.
-With a world of factors at play, moving with a dog in tow can seem like a daunting task.
+With a world of factors at play, moving with a dog in tow can seem like a daunting task (especially if the dog has to fly for a long distance move).
 As the owner of dogs myself, I understand the need and more importantly the want to keep your dog content during your upcoming move.

-While not every problem that may arise has an exact solution, here is a complete guide to moving with a dog.
+While not every problem that may arise has an exact solution, here is a complete guide to moving with your canine family member.
 We’ll cover everything from how to prepare your dog for a move, how to actually travel with a dog, how to help introduce your dog to their new neighborhood, how to help your dog settle in to their new home, and how to store your dog’s belongings while your move.

 5 Tips for Moving with a Dog

 Keep Your Dog Away from the Action

 During the process of moving, the best way to keep your pet out of harm’s way is to keep them separated.
 It’s best for the time being, to have one room designated for your dog where they can be kept unaware of your packing.
 Having your dog exposed to the action will likely cause them to become distressed and raise the dog’s anxiety.